goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 # SQL INJECTION

 SQL injection is a web security vulnerability which allows an attacker to alter the SQL queries made to the database.
-This may lead to disclosure of sensitive data to the attacker.
+This may lead to the disclosure of sensitive data to the attacker.

 **_For Example:_**